Have you ever wondered who specializes in treating physical disorders of the nervous system?

 A neurologist is a medical doctor who specializes in treating nervous system disorders.

-This includes the brain, spinal cord, and nerves throughout the body.
+It includes the brain, spinal cord, and nerves throughout the body.
 Neurologists are trained to diagnose and treat various conditions, from common issues like migraines and neuropathy to more serious disorders like Parkinson’s disease and multiple sclerosis.

 To become a neurologist, a person must first complete medical school and a residency program in neurology.
 During their training, they learn to perform neurological exams and interpret imaging tests like MRIs and CT scans.
 They also develop expertise in medications and other therapies to manage neurological conditions.
+If you’re considering this career path, it may be beneficial to understand what skills you need to be a neurologist.

 What Conditions Does a Neurologist Treat?

 Neurologists are specialists who treat a wide range of neurological conditions, including disorders of the brain, spinal cord, and nerves throughout the body.
+The National Institute of Neurological Disorders and Stroke provides a comprehensive list of neurological conditions.

 - Headaches and migraines